 Looking to find the right online learning platform for you?
 Today we're comparing Udemy and Udacity.

-What are the major differences between Udemy and Udacity?
+What are the major differences between Udemy vs Udacity?
 Udemy offers shorter, less expensive courses on a wide range of topics that anyone can produce.
-Udacity provides more extended nanodegree programs in partnership with leading industry partners, and tends to focus on technology-related topics.
+Udacity provides more extended Nanodegree programs in partnership with leading industry partners and tends to focus on technology-related topics.

 So while you get a completion certificate when you finish a Udemy course, it doesn't necessarily look very impressive on a resume to future employers.